waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 All scripts and configuration files here assume the following File System layout:

 OP_ROOT
  - database
  - getdiff
  - logs

 in addition {OP_ROOT} is assumed to have this path "/var/lib/overpass".
-This "overpass" directory entry can be a real directory or a link to another directory - but must have the "overpass" name - on the system.
+This "overpass" directory entry can be a real directory or a link to another directory - but must end with "overpass" entry name.
 Replacing {OP_ROOT} with the value, we have:

 /var/lib/overpass
  - database
  - getdiff
  - logs

 where database, getdiff and logs are directories for the indicated name created by the "overpass" user.
 My scripts all use the following paths with indicated purpose: